User Guide Cancel

 This procedure does not work with double-byte characters.

-Move swatches into a color group
+Move colors into a swatch group

 1. Drag individual color swatches to an existing color group folder.